 Exchange rates have been a long-standing puzzle for researchers in international macroeconomics and finance.
 Early work by Meese and Rogoff (1983) identified the exchange rate disconnect, namely the failure of empirical models utilizing monetary and macroeconomic fundamentals as regressors in outperforming a random walk in out-of-sample forecasts of exchange rates, despite the use of ex-post realized values that theory suggests should be relevant in exchange rate determination.
-The uncovered interest parity, one of the main tenets of international finance that dictates exchange rates must adjust to equate returns across countries with differing interest rates, has also failed as Hansen and Hodrick (1980) and Fama (1984) show that currencies with higher interest rates tend to appreciate rather depreciate, contradicting this basic relationship and giving rise to the forward premium puzzle and the profitable carry trade strategy that invests in high interest rate currencies through borrowing in low interest rate currencies.
+The uncovered interest parity, one of the main tenets of international finance that dictates exchange rates must adjust to equate returns across countries with differing interest rates, has also failed as Hansen and Hodrick (1980) and Fama (1984) show that currencies with higher interest rates tend to appreciate rather depreciate, contradicting this basic relationship and giving rise to the forward premium puzzle and the profitable carry trade strategy.
 Since the advent of these studies, scholars have been in search of a cohesive explanation and mechanism to address these empirical irregularities that contradict the seemingly well-founded theory.

 Recent progress has been made on the theoretical front, introducing the notion of financial intermediaries and shocks into open economy models that help alleviate some of the inconsistencies between the models and data (Gabaix and Maggiori 2015, Itskhoki and Mukhin 2017).
 The intuition in these models is that empirically consistent exchange rate movements require the presence of constrained agents whose risk-bearing capacities influence exchange rate fluctuations due to their role as the marginal investors holding these assets.
+If assets pay off poorly when these intermediaries are more constrained which coincides with lower wealth and marginal utility, these assets are deemed as risky and should provide higher expected returns at all other times.

-Figure 6 displays the composition of foreign exchange volume from the Bank for International Settlements Triennial FX survey (2016) over the past decade and a half.
-The decomposition shows that an overwhelming portion of exchange rate turnover is attributed to financial institutions, with the latest survey in 2016 showing over 90% of financial institution turnover, supportive of the outsize importance and relevance of financial intermediaries as holders and traders of foreign exchange, as opposed to households which have historically been of focus in the asset pricing literature.
+Figure 1 displays the composition of foreign exchange volume from the Bank for International Settlements Triennial FX survey (2016) over the past decade and a half.
+The decomposition shows that an overwhelming portion of exchange rate turnover is attributed to financial institutions, with the latest survey in 2016 displaying financial institution turnover of over 90% the total.
+The turnover data demonstrates the outsize importance and relevance of financial intermediaries as holders and traders of foreign exchange, as opposed to households which have historically been of focus in the asset pricing literature.